bs-community/blessing-skin-server/README.md

 Configure the Web Server
 ------------
-For Apache(most of the virtual hosts) and IIS users, there is already some pre-configured files for you, and what you need to do is just to enjoy!
+For Apache (most of the virtual hosts) and IIS users, there is already a pre-configured file for you.
+What you need is just to enjoy!

-For Nginx users, **please add the below rules** to your `nginx.conf` :
+For Nginx users, **please add the following rules** to your Nginx configuration file:

 ```
 location / {